 - A premier location near the heart of Dallas, a thriving center for health care, business, education, and the arts

-- A 100 percent first-time pass rate on the Physician Assistant National Certifying Examination over the last eight years
+- A 100 percent first-time pass rate on the Physician Assistant National Certifying Examination over the last nine years

 Selecting UT Southwestern for your physician assistant education can be the first step toward a career rich in personal and professional rewards.